Wealthsimple Expert Review 2021

 Wealthsimple Competitors – How is Wealthfront Unique?

 Find out the answer, “Is Wealthsimple legit?”
 This Wealthsimple review highlights several unique features, seldom found combined in one digital investment manager.
 We’ll focus on the Wealthsimple Invest robo-advisor with brief mentions of the other services.

 Free Financial Advisor Advice.
-All Wealthsimple customers have access, during normal business hours to consultations with a Certified Financial Planner.
-You can plan a consultation, to fit in with your schedule.
+All Wealthsimple customers have access to consultations with a Certified Financial Planner.
+You can plan a consultation to fit in with your schedule.
 Wealthsimple is the only Canadian robo-advisor that we’re aware of with no minimum investment requirement that offers financial advice.

 Wealthsimple Free Portfolio Review.
-This free service that provides an objective evaluation of your entire financial portfolio, exclusive of your holdings with Wealthsimple.
+This free service provides an objective evaluation of your entire financial portfolio.
 They evaluate your investing fees, as well as the tax efficiency of your account, and will make appropriate recommendations.
 This gives Wealthsimple a more holistic position on your investments than is typical for many robo-advisors.

 Wealthsimple Halal Investing.
-There are 3.45 Muslims in the US today and are expected to reach 2.1% of the population by 2050, according to the Pew Research Center.
 The Halal investing option complies with Islamic investing principles that include screening by Sharia scholars, no gambling, smoking, arms or related companies, and no business that derives most of their income from loan interest.
 Of interest to Muslims, this option is also open to all investors.

 Wealthsimple Trade.
-(Available in Canada) This stock-trading service lets you buy and sell stocks and exchange-traded funds (ETFs) through a simple mobile app, with $0 commissions and no account minimums.
-The Wealthsimple Trade app, for Canadians only is available to anyone, whether you have a Wealthsimple robo-advisor account or not.
+This stock-trading service lets you buy and sell stocks and exchange-traded funds (ETFs) through a simple mobile app, with $0 commissions and no account minimums.

 For U.S. investors, M1 Finance also allows free stock and ETF trading.